Contact us and we can you a list of coaches and therapists who are familiar with The Tools and will see clients via Skype.

-We do our best to answer as many readers as we can, but often the volume of correspondence is simply too high for us to answer every question individually.
-However, most questions can be answered by reading The Tools again and again and by using the Tools throughout the day.
+We also encourage you to reread the books and use The Tools.
 Each time you read the book, you will find new things in it.
 The more frequently you use the Tools, the more you will find the right answers coming to you.
 This is the highest form of wisdom, because it comes from your own effort and your own experience with higher forces.
 We’re not the final authority on higher forces – they are.

-Interestingly, we’ve had many people (including ourselves) reap tremendous benefits from the Tools, even though they were not particularly good at visualizing.
+Interestingly, we’ve had many people (including ourselves) reap tremendous benefits from The Tools, even though they were not particularly good at visualizing.
 Remember, the goal here is not to create visual images; the goal is to connect you with forces that will allow you to accomplish things you’ve never been able to do before.
 You need to try to do the visualizations, but the most important thing is to experience higher forces in whatever form they emerge inside you.
 The best advice we can give you is to not pre-judge what you’re capable of.
 Follow the directions carefully and be open-minded about what can happen.
 You will probably be surprised by the results.

-I followed the instructions for the Tools, but I didn’t feel anything.
+I followed the instructions for The Tools, but I didn’t feel anything.

-How are the Tools different than Cognitive Behavioral Therapy?
+How are The Tools different than Cognitive Behavioral Therapy?

 CBT has been a step forward within psychotherapy.
 It introduces the patient to the idea that your thought processes are important and that you can begin to make conscious choices about what you think.
 Cognition and behavior, by themselves, though, can’t tap into the most powerful aspect of human potential – the ability to trigger real forces from within.
 When you wake up at 3 in the morning overcome with worry, just rearranging your thoughts won’t get you back to sleep.
 You need to experience a force much bigger than you, acting on your behalf.
 Only a Tool – in this case the Grateful Flow – can connect you to the force you need.
 Used repeatedly, it also leads you to an expanded view of life itself.